NWChemEx/.github/docs/source/community/index.rst

 NWChemEx Community
 ##################

-Topics in this section go over governance of the NWChemEx-Project and design documentation for community interactions (*i.e.*, how we landed on our PR and issue templates etc.)
+Topics in this section go over governance of the NWChemEx-Project and explain decisions we've made regarding community interactions (*i.e.*, how we landed on our PR and issue templates etc.)

 .. toctree::
    :maxdepth: 1

    pull_requests
+   issues